 004 Hawk and Nightingale.
 A nightingale gets caught by a hawk and pleas for life because he is such a small bit of a meal.
 Too bad.
 Yum, yum.

 005 The Athenian Debtor.
+(A debtor tries to sell a pig and greatly extols its virtues.)
 Not linked yet

 006 The Goatherd and the Wild Goats.
 A goatherd put his Goats with wild Goats and prized the wild and so fed them better than his hoping they would stay.
 They did not and his Goats suffered.

 007 Cat as Physician and the Hens.
 The Cat played the part of a doctor and called on ailing birds.
 The Cat asked how they were and the birds answered they would be better off without the Cat.

 008 Aesop at the Shipyard.
 (Aesop tells a tale of Zeus draining the sea by drinking.)
 Not linked yet

 009 The Fox and the Goat in the Well.
 A Goat and Fox went into a deep well to drink.
 Neither could get out alone.
 The Goat was talked into helping the Fox who then left the Goat on his own.

 010 Fox and Lion.
 Familiarity breeds contempt.
 A fox learns how to be comfortable around a lion.
 Other fables say to take care.

 011 The Fisherman Pipes to the Fish.
 A Fisherman played music to draw Fish but none came.
 Once he caught some they danced to his tune because they were under his control.

 012 Fox and Leopard.
 A leopard was bragging about the beauty of his spots when a fox came up saying how much more beautiful his mind was.
 Neither liar really won.

 013 The Fishermen.
 (Fishermen find their net full of stones.)
 Not linked yet